Don't Give Me Names: Background

 After the success of their debut album Proud Like a God, the members of Guano Apes felt pressed to come up with a new album that could hold its own against its predecessor, and spent a lot of time on writing and demoing new songs.
 According to Dennis Poschwatta in the 2005 documentary Planet of the Apes, the band was determined "not to let anybody trick [them].
 The album had to be awesome.
-It had to be out of sight.”
+It had to be out of sight."

-Recording for Don’t Give Me Names began in October 1999 and was done at three different studios: Horus Studio in Hannover, Vox Klangstudio in Bendestorf, and Galaxy Studios in Mol, Belgium.
+Recording for Don't Give Me Names began in October 1999 and was done at three different studios: Horus Studio in Hanover, Vox Klangstudio in Bendestorf, and Galaxy Studios in Mol, Belgium.
 Wanting to achieve maximum result, the band tried to handle as much tasks as possible themselves, with the working process soon becoming chaotic, costly and time-consuming.
-Henning Rümenapp related how, eventually, producers Fabio Trentini and Wolfgang Stach were instrumental in “[getting] us all into the groove, bringing four oddballs together and focusing our ideas.”
+Henning Rümenapp related how, eventually, producers Fabio Trentini and Wolfgang Stach were instrumental in "[getting] us all into the groove, bringing four oddballs together and focusing our ideas."

-A number of songs featured on Don't Give Me Names, including “Innocent Greed”, “I Want It” and “Dödel Up”, had already been performed live by the band by the time they were recorded, with a few of them dating back to the period before the release of Proud Like a God.
+A number of songs featured on Don't Give Me Names, including "Innocent Greed", "I Want It" and "Dödel Up", had already been performed live by the band by the time they were recorded, with a few of them dating back to the period before the release of Proud Like a God.
 "Big in Japan", the first single, was initially recorded for a compilation album called Pop 2000, released to celebrate 50 years of German pop and rock music.
-The band originally intended to include “Don't You Turn Your Back on Me” (released as a standalone single in March 1999) on the album as well, but eventually decided against it due to the song's low chart ratings and overall fan feedback.
+The band originally intended to include "Don't You Turn Your Back on Me" (released as a standalone single in March 1999) on the album as well, but eventually decided against it due to the song's low chart ratings and overall fan feedback.

-Four tracks from Don’t Give Me Names were released as singles: “Big in Japan”, ”No Speech", "Living in a Lie" and "Dödel Up".
+Four tracks from Don't Give Me Names were released as singles: "Big in Japan", "No Speech", "Living in a Lie" and "Dödel Up".